HenokTes72/authentication_with_jwt_in_express_js/readme.md

 ## Description
 [JWT](https://jwt.io/introduction/) is a Internet standard for creating JSON-based access tokens that assert some number of claims.
 For example, a server could generate a token that has the claim "logged in as admin" and provide that to a client.
 The client could then use that token to prove that it is logged in as admin and provide that to the server [JSON WEB TOKEN](https://en.wikipedia.org/wiki/JSON_Web_Token)

-[Passport](http://www.passportjs.org)  Passport is authentication middleware for Node.js.
+[Passport](http://www.passportjs.org) is authentication middleware for Node.js.
 It can be dropped into any Express-based  web applicaiton.

 Using these two libraries, we can implement a token based authentication in our express app